Azure-Samples/active-directory-dotnet-native-aspnetcore/README.md

 1. Enter a friendly **Name** for the application, for example 'TodoListService' and select 'Web Application and/or Web API' as the **Application Type**.
 For the **sign-on URL**, enter the base URL for the sample, which is by default `https://localhost:44351`.
 Click on **Create** to create the application.
 1. While still in the Azure portal, choose your application, click on **Settings** and choose **Properties**.
 1. Find the Application ID value and copy it to the clipboard.
-1. For the App ID URI, enter https://<your_tenant_name>/TodoListService, replacing <your_tenant_name> with the name of your Azure AD tenant.
-1. Save the modifications to the properties
 1. From the Azure portal, note the following information:
     - The Tenant domain: See the App ID URI base URL.
 For example: contoso.onmicrosoft.com
     - The Tenant ID: See the Endpoints blade (button next to *New application registration*).
 Record the GUID from any of the endpoint URLs.
 For example: da41245a5-11b3-996c-00a8-4d99re19f292.
 Alternatively you can also find the Tenant ID in the Properties of the Azure Active Directory object (this is the value of the **Directory ID** property)